influxdata/giraffe/README.md

    - ticks: generation, formatting and labeling, font, and color
    - legend (tooltip): labeling and styling

-   To see details on the optional properties, go to the [configuration guide](./giraffe/README.md#config).
+   For details on all configuration properties, go to the [configuration guide](./giraffe/README.md#config).

 Here is an example of building the config object while skipping optional properties: